-Presently, Dato' Jaya J B Tan, as Executive Chairman, continues to provide strategic leadership for the Group and hold executive responsibility for the Company's business.
-Additionally, he is responsible for the effective workings of the Board and promotes high standards of corporate governance.
+The Chairman is responsible for the effective workings of the Board and promoting high standards of corporate governance.
 He ensures that Board meetings are held when necessary and sets the Board meeting agenda in consultation with other Directors and the key management.
-He also reviews Board papers before they are presented to the Board to ensure that information provided to the Board members is adequate.
+He ensures that the directors receive complete, adequately and timely information and reviews Board papers before they are presented to the Board.
 During the Board meetings, he facilitates effective contributions and constructive discussions on strategic issues and business planning from the executive and non-executive Directors.
-Dato' Jaya is assisted by an experienced and qualified team of executive officers of the Group.
+He plays a pivotal role in fostering constructive dialogue between shareholders, the Board and the Management at AGMs and other shareholders meetings.